skmll/KimoEt/README.md

 - Play/Pause
 - Auto hides when putting Eternal on Background (works most of the time, I haven't had time to address this yet.
 If it doesnt work the first time, do some more alt tabs :P)
 - Auto moves the overlay window when Eternal window moves
+- Auto brings Eternal window to front when hitting the "play" button

 KNOWN LIMITATIONS:
 - Only works for Windows